cepgen/cepgen/doc/install.rst

 ======================

 The recipe detailed below is intended for “regular users”, who downloaded a version of the code from a current stable release.
-You may check in parallel the latest upstream version from `the CepGen git repository <https://phab.hepforge.org/source/cepgen/>`_.
+You may check in parallel the latest upstream version from `the CepGen repository on GitHub <https://github.com/cepgen/cepgen>`_.

 .. note::
    For developers, please find a collection of useful procedures in `this page <install-dev>`_.